SpongePowered/SpongeDocs/source/plugin/blocks/blockentities.rst

 methods refer to the :javadoc:`org.spongepowered.api.block.entity` package and its subpackages in the API.

-Accessing and Modifying a Block Entity's Data
+Accessing and Modifying Block Entity's Data
 =============================================

 Similar to block states, the data stored in a tile entity is accessed using a :javadoc:`DataManipulator`.
-Since the kind of a data is fully described by the ``DataManipulator`` used, all data manipulation can be done with the ``BlockEntity`` interface itself and does not require a cast.
+Since the type of data is fully described by the ``DataManipulator`` used, all data manipulation can be done with the ``BlockEntity`` interface itself and does not require a cast.

 The following example contains two methods to alter the data of a sign.
 The first method reads (if possible) the first